-6.17 At Fen Rivers we regularly review decisions and actions and relevant policies are updated to reflect any lessons learnt.
+6.17 Our schools regularly review decisions and actions, and relevant policies are updated to reflect any lessons learnt.
 We look out for potential patterns of concerning, problematic or inappropriate behaviour.
 Where a pattern is identified, we decide upon an appropriate course of action.

-6.18 At Fen Rivers all staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
+6.18 All staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
 Victims will never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
 Nor will a victim ever be made to feel ashamed for making a report.
 We will also offer appropriate support to the perpetrator and any other children involved.

-6.19 All staff will understand that they should follow our safeguarding procedures for reporting a concern if they are worried about child on child abuse.
-The DSL will respond to any concerns related to child on child abuse in line with guidance outlined in Part five of 'Keeping Children Safe in Education.'
+6.19 All staff will understand that they should follow our safeguarding procedures for reporting a concern if they are worried about child-on-child abuse.
+The DSL will respond to any concerns related to child-on-child abuse in line with guidance outlined in Part five of Keeping Children Safe in Education.
 We will ensure that all concerns, discussions and decisions reached are clearly recorded and any identified actions are followed up.